AGSX/container-ops/README.md

-# container-ops
-Container Ops: The Enterprise Guide on How to run Docker and Kubernetes in Production
+# Container Ops: Running Docker and Kubernetes in Production, for Enterprises